maul-esel/ChameleonCoder/README.md

 * multiple language support
 * creation, moving, copying and deleting of resources
 * referencing a resource in another place
+* of course rich editing component using the AvalonEdit control

 ### planned
 * support for coding languages using LanguageModules, which can allow